NVIDIA/spark-rapids/docs/download.md

 ---
 layout: page
 title: Download
-nav_order: 10
+nav_order: 3
 ---

 ## Release v0.3.0
-This release includes additional performance improvements, for example, use of per thread default stream to make more efficient use of the GPU.
-There is also further support for adaptive query execution, with more rewritten query plans now able to run on the GPU.
-There are performance improvements for reading small Parquet files.
-RAPIDS Shuffle with UCX has been updated to UCX 1.9.0.
+This release includes additional performance improvements, including
+* Use of per thread default stream to make more efficient use of the GPU
+* Further supporting Spark's adaptive query execution, with more rewritten query plans now able to run on the GPU
+* Performance improvements for reading small Parquet files
+* RAPIDS Shuffle with UCX updated to UCX 1.9.0

+New functionality for the release includes
-Additional functionality includes Parquet reading for lists and structs, lead/lag for windows, and greatest/least operators among others.
+* Parquet reading for lists and structs,
+* Lead/lag for windows, and
+* Greatest/least operators

 The release is supported on Apache Spark 3.0.0, 3.0.1, Databricks 7.3 ML LTS and Google Cloud Platform Dataproc 2.0.

-GPU reading of cached dataframes is enabled but only effective for Spark 3.1, for those who wish to try out the latest version of Spark.

 The list of all supported operations is provided [here](supported_ops.md).